Search Ask the Dietitian

 How much food does the average American eat a day?

-Depends on whether the person is a man or woman and their age.
+Depends on whether the person is a man, woman or child and their age.
 It also depends on how you count "food eaten".
-Food eaten can be measured in pounds of food sold to grocery stores or in calories eaten at home.
-Since foods have different weights and can have different calorie amounts, the results vary.
+Food eaten can be measured in pounds of food delivered to grocery stores which is then purchased or thrown out (by grocers or consumers) or in calories eaten at home.
+Since people living together in a house eat different amounts of food purchased in grocery stores, results vary when comparing calories eaten at home.

 Food delivered to grocery stores is measured in pounds of food not including alcoholic beverages.
-This includes 1,100 calories per person that are either stolen or spoiled and thrown away by the grocer or consumer during cooking or due to plate waste.
-Measured this way in 2004 and 2005 (latest years data is available), the average American "eats" about 3,900 calories per person per day (including the 1,100 calories of wasted food).
-These calories come from milk (1.8 cups), meat, eggs and nuts (6.5 ounces), flour and cereal products (7.5 ounces), fruits (0.8 cups) and vegetables (1.7 cups), fats (71.6 grams or 14.3 teaspoons) and sweets (29.8 teaspoons).
+About 31% is either stolen or spoiled and thrown away by the grocer or consumer during cooking or due to plate waste.
+Measured this way in 2010 (latest year data is available), the average American "eats" about 2,590 calories per person per day (not including the calories in food waste).
+These calories come from milk (1.8 cups), meat, eggs and nuts (5.7 ounces), grain products (6.5 ounces), fruits (1.0 cup), vegetables including potatoes (1.4 cups), fats (11.7 teaspoons) and added sugars (17.7 teaspoons).

 People's activities have changed a lot since 1909 when cars, televisions and computers were not available.
 In 1909, people were more active in their jobs (physical laborers or farmers) and in their leisure activities (walking, biking or riding a horse).
-However, we spend too much time inactive.
+However in today's world, we spend too much time sitting.
 We can't continue to eat as if we were a farmer working the soil using a horse and plow.

 Food eaten can also be counted as food consumed at home and away from home as calories.
 The government periodically surveys Americans to find out what they are eating and the latest results from the year 2000 are 2,666 calories per day (by men) and 1,877 (by women) with 49% carbohydrates (by men) and 52% (by women), 33% fat (by men and women), 11% saturated fats (by men and women), 16% protein (by men) and 15% (by women).